-Check out Personal Capital, the best free tool to help you with tracking your finances and managing your investments.
+Check out Empower, the best free tool to help you with tracking your finances and managing your investments.
 Also check out NewRetirement, an excellent tool specifically for helping you retire and stay retired.

 Pick up a copy of Buy This, Not That, my instant Wall Street Journal bestseller.
 The book helps you make more optimal investment decisions so you can live a better, more fulfilling life.

 For more nuanced personal finance content, join 55,000+ others and sign up for the free Financial Samurai newsletter and posts via e-mail.